-Fiberglass Reinforced Polymer (FRP) ─ usually referred as fiberglass ─ is a composite comprising of a polymer resin matrix reinforced by embedded glass fibers.
+Fiberglass Reinforced Polymer (FRP) ─ usually referred to as fiberglass ─ is a composite comprising a polymer resin matrix reinforced by embedded glass fibers.

 The strength of a fiberglass profile is determined primarily by the quantity, type, orientation, and location of the glass fibers within the composite.